HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Document language

 {# TODO(editors): Link directly to the relevant Accessibility section. #}
 We identified 2,863 different values for the `lang` attribute on the `html` start tag (compare that to the [7,117 spoken languages](https://www.ethnologue.com/guides/how-many-languages) as per Ethnologue).
-Almost all of them, [according to the Accessibility chapter](./accessibility), seem valid.
+Almost all of them seem valid, according to the [Accessibility](./accessibility) chapter.

 22.36% of all documents specify no `lang` attribute.
-The commonly accepted view is that [they should](https://www.w3.org/TR/i18n-html-tech-lang/#overall)—but beside the idea that software could eventually [detect language automatically](https://meiert.com/en/blog/lang/), document language can also be specified [on the protocol level](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Language).
+The commonly accepted view is that [they should](https://www.w3.org/TR/i18n-html-tech-lang/#overall), but beside the idea that software could eventually [detect language automatically](https://meiert.com/en/blog/lang/), document language can also be specified [on the protocol level](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Language).
 This is something we didn't check.

 Here are the 10 most popular (normalized) languages in our sample.
 At first we contemplated merging same-language values like `en-US` and `en-GB`, but the difference was pronounced, so we decided not to do so.